AutomationD/wimaging/doc/wimaging.md

 ## IV.
 Sync `./install` folder to your file server.
 __Notes___: The file server must share these files via `http://` and/or `ftp://`.
 Test if this share is accessible.
-If you like, you can use the same host; for instance by stalling IIS (not covered).
+If you like, you can use the same host; for instance by installing IIS (not covered).
 Alternatively, set `$install_root` in `Config.ps1` to point directly to a network location.

 ## V. Configure Foreman